pangu04/pangu04/README.md

-# 👋 Hi, I'm Pham Anh Ngu
+# 👋 Hi, I'm Phạm Anh Ngữ

 ## 🚀 About me
 - 🎓 I'm a student in IT
-- 💻 Currently learning Web Development
+- 💻 Currently learning Web Development and AI
 - 🎯 Interested in Backend (PHP, Laravel)

 ## 🛠️ Skills